-Whether its graphics, multi-tasking or providing a pseudo-Mac experience when you're away from the office the iPad Pro is capable of so much.
+If you're considering the iPad Pro (2015) then whether its graphics, multi-tasking or providing a pseudo-Mac experience when you're away from the office the Pro is very capable.

-Even the Pencil - hilarious name aside - is an impressive tool for a particular niche.
+Even the Pencil - hilarious name that we're now getting used to aside - is an impressive tool for a particular niche.
 For the more professional user, or just one that cares about a larger, more expansive screen to work on, this is the best tablet out there and more than capable of replacing a laptop.